-Audio narration needs to be done effectively to help learners assimilate the subject matter better.
+Audio narration needs to be done effective to help learners assimilate the subject matter better.
 Poor audio narration can disengage learners and impair the quality of the course.
 Your audio narration should be conversational, used only when needed, and meet recording quality standards.
 Get the recording done by professional narrators.

 O – Objectives of Learning

 No objective = No learning outcome.
-As we all know, it is difficult to measure learning, hence it is the learning objective that makes an attempt to determine or assess, what the learner will be able to do, when he engages in a learning activity.
+As we all know, it is difficult to measure learning, hence it is the learning objective that makes an attempt to determine or assess, what the learner will be able to do, after he engages in a learning activity.
 It would be your worst nightmare if the learner meanders through the course you develop, with no idea of what is being taught, what the key learning points are, and what is expected of them after taking the course.
 There is a simple solution to avoid this…Learning Objectives.
 Set them right and you will set your course and learners on the right track.

 P – Personalized Learning

 Today, especially when technology has become so ubiquitous, the concept of standardization and one size fits all does not work anymore.
 Personalizing your learning to the needs of every learner is imperative.
 You can personalize your training by tailoring pedagogy, learning styles, learning environments, and curriculum, to meet the needs of individual learners.